SAP-samples/codejam-cap-llm/exercises/07-define-embedding-service/README.md

 The `storeEmbeddings()` function will utilize third party npm packages to load the PDF, extract the information and chunk it.
 The CAP-LLM-Plugin creates and sends a request to the embeddings model through SAP generative AI Hub using the previously defined destination and finally stores the result in the database using CDS queries.

 You will implement that in the next exercise.
-We're getting closer to see the first fruits of our hard work 😊🧑‍💻.
+You're getting closer to see the first fruits of our hard work 😊🧑‍💻.

 👉 Save the file.